EzeOnoky/Project-Base-Learning-7/README.md

 Then i proceeded to  – check permissions to on **/var/www/html** folder and also disable SELinux `sudo setenforce 0`

 To make this change permanent – open following config file sudo vi /etc/sysconfig/selinux and set SELINUX=disabled  then restarted httpd, and then checked the status of the Apache again

+I aslo checked this config file -  `sudo vi /etc/apache2/mods-enabled/dir.conf`  and confirmed that index.php is set as priority on the list.

 ```
 cd ..